Kafune/HAN-OOSE-Albatros-back_end/README.md

 #### Users
 Search for a user based on a search string.
 ```
-url:    /users/find
+url:    /users/find/{search-value}
-method: POST
+method: GET
 ```

-It will expect a body containing a search string like `Henk Janss`
+It will expect a search string like `Henk Janss` in the search-value path parameter.

 It will return a list of User DTOs with JSON.
+If none, an empty array.
 ```
 [
     {